 As with compressed air and CO2, the use of nitrogen in pigging is down to your company’s needs.
 Nitrogen is used as an alternative to CO2 for companies that don’t want their product to encounter air and is more frequently used in the pharmaceutical industry.

 Nitrogen may be more suitable for use with products that are susceptible to spontaneous combustion, such as chemicals.
 It may also aid in reducing corrosion in transfer lines.

 It is also suitable for use in the food industry as an alternative to compressed air.
 Nitrogen is useful for preserving freshness, protecting nutrients and preventing microbial growth.

 Nitrogen is expensive when compared to compressed air but marginally cheaper than CO2.
 Nitrogen may also require a more complex venting system to remove the nitrogen from the air.
-This means it is less frequently used in HPS systems, although it is still an option that can be discussed with one of our engineers.
+This means it is less frequently used in HPS hygienic and sanitary product recovery systems, although it is still an option that can be discussed with one of our engineers.